kanead/Bat_database/README.md

 # Bat_database

-Database and code for Shinyapp associated with the publication:
+Database, scripts for area of occurence and code for Shinyapp associated with the publication:

 African bat database: a curated database of occurrence records, distribution models and EOO and AOO conservation metrics for the bats of Sub-Saharan Africa
 Ara Monadjem, Cecilia Montauban, Paul Webala, Theresa Laverty, Eric Bakwo-Fils, Laura Torrent, Iroro Tanshi, Adam Kane, David Waldien and Peter Taylor